cynthiachiu/nasa-exoplanets/README.md

 - Separate endpoints were created for filter options and exoplanet data to allow the frontend to load the UI before data is available.

 ### Testing Approach
-- End-to-end tests with Playwright were used to verify the entire application flow.
+- End-to-end tests written with Playwright were used to verify the entire application flow.
-- Tests are designed to be resilient to small UI changes by focusing on functionality.
+- Tests are designed to focus on functionality.

 ## Future Improvements